in

 The result is a strong, hard, and dense material that is very non-porous.
 Porcelain absorbs less than 0.5% of water.
 Because of the materials used and the high temperature at which the clay is fired, porcelain tiles are very hard and dense.

-They are ideal for use in outdoor kitchens, as they can withstand variations in temperature and UV light.
+They are ideal for use in outdoor kitchens, as they can withstand temperature and UV light variations.

-Kitchen with porcelain subway tile backsplash hammered chrome sink
+Kitchen with porcelain tile and hammered chrome sink

 Porcelain does come with some drawbacks.
 It is more expensive than ceramic and is harder to cut.
 It tends to be available in a smaller range of shapes.
-Also, because only white clay is used, the colors and patterns are limited.
+Also, the colors and patterns are limited because only white clay is used.

-Ceramic absorbs more water than porcelain, but it will still protect your kitchen walls from inadvertent splashes of water from the kitchen sink.
+Ceramics absorbs more water than porcelain, but it will protect your kitchen walls from accidental water splashes from the kitchen sink.

 Like porcelain, ceramic is easily cleaned with a soft cloth and a non-abrasive cleaner.
 It is an excellent, budget-friendly alternative to porcelain.